m-reza-rahman/azure-cafe/README.md

    az aks get-credentials --resource-group azure-cafe-group --name azure-cafe-cluster
    ```
   If you get an error about an already existing resource, you may need to delete the ~/.kube directory.
-* You need to have docker cli installed and you must be signed into your Docker Hub account.
+* You need to have Docker CLI installed and you must be signed into your Docker Hub account.
 To create a Docker Hub account go to [https://hub.docker.com](https://hub.docker.com).

 ## Setup Application Insights
 * You will now setup Application Insights for consolidated logging (you could easily use ELK or Splunk for the same purpose).
 Go to the [Azure portal](http://portal.azure.com).
 Hit Create a resource -> DevOps -> Application Insights.
 Select the resource group to be azure-cafe-group.
 Specify the name as azure-cafe-insights.
 Hit Review + create.
 Hit Create.